 Finally, as shown in our no-cost summer programs, Bright Prep and Bright Care, as well as in the tuition credits afforded those enrolled this past year, we remain committed to working with families in need of financial assistance.
 Our hope is to give all our students the opportunity to engage again in the vibrant, Bright School community, building that strong foundation upon which their future growth and success will depend.

 Our goal is to be together as one Bright School as soon as we can.
 Unless we are mandated by authorities to close campus, we will begin classes in August as planned.
 Bright School and our mission will remain the same, but there will be differences in daily schedules and logistics to follow health and safety guidelines for schools set forth by the Centers for Disease Control and our local and state health departments.
 In order to be together, we will need a little more personal space, greater accountability for individual health and more precautions.
 Plans and their details are constantly developing and could change before the start of the school year.
 These are plans we are making now with the information we know at this time.

 We will alter the school schedule to accommodate health guidelines and provide a transition period for students and teachers.
 We will not hold a traditional Registration Day, which was scheduled for August 18.
 Teachers will be in touch with families well in advance of the start of school to introduce themselves and provide details about beginning classes.
 We plan to hold Phase-In Days for all grades on August 18-21 with about four students per classroom coming to school on different days for the entire school day.
 Parents will be invited to visit the classroom with their children and stay for a set amount of time that morning.
-We will provide more information about the first week of school, including the day your child will attend that week, in July.
+We will provide more information about the first week of school, including the day your child will attend that week on August 3.

 First Trimester: August 18 - November 11